 Fortunately/unfortunately meconium should clear by the first or second day’s worth of poops.
 If you’re a visual person, yay!
 If you’re more about smells, boo!

 After that, baby’s stools will depend on diet.
-A breastfed baby will actually poop MORE than a formula-fed baby.
+A breastfed baby will usually poop MORE than a formula-fed baby.
 How many diapers per day for a breastfed baby will naturally be more than that of a formula-fed baby, because of this alone.

 A breastfed baby should begin to poop once for every day they’ve been out of the womb (1 on the first day, 2 on the second day, etc.) until they hit 5 a day.
 After that, they’ll likely sustain that volume until around week 5 or 6.